 Clinical manifestations (eg, pain, organ failure, necrosis) result from ischemia or infarction and vary depending on the artery involved and acuity.

-Acute mesenteric occlusion causes intestinal ischemia and infarction, resulting in severe, diffuse abdominal pain typically out of proportion to the minimal physical findings.
+Acute mesenteric occlusion Acute Mesenteric Ischemia Acute mesenteric ischemia is interruption of intestinal blood flow by embolism, thrombosis, or a low-flow state.
+It leads to mediator release, inflammation, and ultimately infarction.
+Abdominal... read more causes intestinal ischemia and infarction, resulting in severe, diffuse abdominal pain typically out of proportion to the minimal physical findings.
 Acute occlusion of the celiac axis may cause liver or spleen infarction.

 Chronic mesenteric vascular insufficiency rarely causes symptoms unless both the superior mesenteric artery and celiac axis are substantially narrowed or occluded because collateral circulation between the major splanchnic trunks is extensive.
 Symptoms of chronic mesenteric vascular insufficiency typically occur postprandially (as intestinal angina) because digestion requires increased mesenteric blood flow; pain begins about 30 minutes to 1 hour after eating and is steady, severe, and usually periumbilical and may be relieved by sublingual nitroglycerin.
 Patients become fearful of eating; weight loss, often extreme, is common.
 Rarely, malabsorption develops and contributes to weight loss.
 Patients may have an abdominal bruit, nausea, vomiting, diarrhea or constipation, and dark stools.

-Acute occlusion of the aortic bifurcation or distal branches can cause sudden onset of pain at rest, pallor, paralysis, absence of peripheral pulses, and coldness in the legs (see Acute Peripheral Arterial Occlusion).
+Acute occlusion of the aortic bifurcation or distal branches can cause sudden onset of pain at rest, pallor, paralysis, absence of peripheral pulses, and coldness in the legs (see Acute Peripheral Arterial Occlusion Acute Peripheral Arterial Occlusion Peripheral arteries may be acutely occluded by a thrombus, an embolus, aortic dissection, or acute compartment syndrome.
+Acute peripheral arterial occlusion may result from: Rupture and thrombosis... read more ).
 Chronic occlusion can cause intermittent claudication in the legs and buttocks and erectile dysfunction (Leriche syndrome).
-Femoral pulses are absent.
+Femoral pulse are absent ankle-brachial index Diagnosis is abnormal.
 A limb may be jeopardized.

 Acute occlusion is a surgical emergency requiring embolectomy or percutaneous transluminal angioplasty (PTA) with or without stent placement.
 A laparotomy with bypass graft and bowel resection may be necessary if embolectomy or PTA is unsuccessful.